stagenow/docs/edge/source/Profiles/enrollmdm.md

 * For Yes, I want to Install the file, see [Setting Types / AppMgr](../csp/app) for instructions.

-14. If you selected Soti in Step 8, select whether to launch the Soti APK.
+14. If you selected SOTI in Step 8, select whether to launch the SOTI APK.
 If you select Yes, see [Setting Types / Intent](../csp/intent) for instructions.

 15. Select whether or not to connect to a production network.
 If you select Yes, select a network type.
 See [Profiles / Connect Network](../Profiles/ConnectNetwork) for instructions on connecting to a network and populating the settings window.